-New Zealand: 7.8-magnitude quake rocks south, triggers tsunami threat
+New Zealand: 7.8-magnitude quake rocks south, triggers tsunami

 - Quake struck northeast of Christchurch

-(CNN)A powerful 7.8-magnitude earthquake rocked New Zealand's South Island on Sunday, triggering high waves and a tsunami warning as people fled buildings in a panic.
+(CNN)A powerful 7.8-magnitude earthquake has jolted New Zealand's South Island and triggered a tsunami, sending people running into the streets in a panic.

-The quake struck around 50 kilometers (around 30 miles) northeast of the city of Christchurch, the US Geological Survey recorded, while waves of 2.49 meters above usual tide levels were measured near the epicenter by the Pacific Tsunami Warning Center (PTWC).
+The quake struck around 50 kilometers (around 30 miles) northeast of the city of Christchurch just after midnight local time on Monday, the US Geological Survey reported, and triggered waves of 2.49 meters above usual tide levels, the Pacific Tsunami Warning Center (PTWC) said.

-The country's entire east coast is at threat of dangerous waves that could arrive immediately, the New Zealand Civil Defense said on Twitter in an advisory.

 "Move inland or to higher ground immediately," the warning said.